 Jessica helps donors and social entrepreneurs turn their philanthropic visions into reality by implementing innovative donor collaboratives, campaigns, and grant-making initiatives.
 As a social entrepreneur and consultant, she has developed extensive expertise in the strategy and practice of fiscal sponsorship.
 Jessica holds a BA in the humanities from the New College of California.

-Chris oversees the work of Arabella Advisors’ Managed Organizations team, which is responsible for the management of several nonprofits, including the Windward Fund.
-Chris helps donors and social entrepreneurs turn their philanthropic visions into reality by implementing a range of innovative initiatives.
-Chris has a BS in business administration from the University of North Carolina, Chapel Hill.
+Sarah co-leads the work of Arabella Advisors’ Managed Organizations team, which oversees several nonprofits, including the Windward Fund.
+She helps donors and social entrepreneurs turn their philanthropic visions into reality by incubating nonprofits and implementing innovative donor collaboratives, advocacy campaigns, and grant-making initiatives.
+Sarah holds a BA and an MA in sociology from Stanford University and an MBA from the University of Pennsylvania’s Wharton School of Business.

 Lee is the president of the New Venture Fund (NVF), and brings more than 20 years of experience incubating and launching innovative partnerships with the public, private, and nonprofit sectors related to climate and conservation.
 He previously served as a managing director at Arabella Advisors, leading its engagement with NVF and many national nonprofit organizations that Arabella has managed.
 Lee has a BA from Wesleyan University and an MBA from Georgetown University.